 The difference between backup and archiving

 Backups cannot replace archiving and email archiving is not capable of replacing traditional backup tasks.
-It goes without saying that backups remain important, as even legally compliant archives need to be backed up.
-There is no escaping the fact that the IT strategies of security-minded CIOs and IT supervisors should not fail to include backups as well as legally compliant email archiving in order to ensure swift and complete disaster recovery and to avoid legal risks.
+It goes without saying that backups remain important, as even archives need to be backed up.
+There is no escaping the fact that the IT strategies of security-minded CIOs and IT supervisors should not fail to include backups as well as email archiving in order to ensure swift and complete disaster recovery and to avoid legal risks.

 Comments are closed.